 Corners and pipe collars give extra waterproof protection for vulnerable areas, including both internal and external corners, and around water pipes.

-Take a look at our great range of wetroom solutions.
+Take a look at our great range of wetroom solutions and create the bathroom you've always dreamed of.